 Still, California does not have a blanket rule for when parents can and cannot take their children out of this state or even out of this country on a temporary basis.

-If the parenting plan in force prohibits or restricts out of state travel, then the parent wanting to go out of California with the children will need to follow the order or get it legally changed prior to travelling.
+If the parenting plan in force prohibits or restricts out of state travel, then the parent wanting to go out of California with the children will need to follow the order or get it legally changed prior to traveling.

 If the order is silent, parents could well be free to do as they wish so long as they otherwise follow their orders.
 However, parents do need to be particularly careful should their travel plans interfere with the other parent's time with the children or involve leaving the country.
 In many cases, it is best to be sure one has explicit permission to undertake travel in these circumstances.